HeiningaVE/HeiningaVE.github.io/CV.md

 * 6 Psychology theses

 ### Undergraduate level
-* Co-Teacher "Research Methods: theory and ethics"
+* Teacher "Research Methods: theory and ethics"
-* Co-Teacher "Psychiatry Research" Medical Sciences
+* Teacher "Psychiatry Research" Medical Sciences 2014
 * Guest lectures on Open Science
 * Guest Lecture on lifestyle interventions in young adults "Interventions in individual development"
-* Guest Lecture on anhedonia at "Social studies"
+* Guest Lecture on anhedonia at "Social studies" 2017
-* Guest Lecture on anhedonia at "Nursing"
+* Guest Lecture on anhedonia at "Nursing" 2017
 * Teaching Assistent for "Statistics 1B"
 * Teaching Assistent for "Statistics 1A"